 Minimalist Christmas Tree

+Decorating a Christmas tree is a snap with these five easy steps, according to Cassity at Remodelaholic.
 First, add twinkling lights—it doesn't matter if they're white or colorful.
-Next, fill gaps or holes between the branches with filler.
-Examples of the latter include frosted stems or floral sprays.
-Afterward, wrap garland or if you prefer ribbon around the tree starting at the top.
+Next, fill gaps or holes between the branches with filler, such as frosted stems or floral sprays.
+Afterward, wrap garland or ribbon around the tree starting at the top.
 Now you're ready for the most gratifying part—hanging your ornaments.
 The last step is adding a tree skirt.

 Unicorn Christmas Tree Topper

-The holidays can feel pretty magical.
-That's why this unicorn Christmas tree tutorial by Mr. Kate suits this time of year perfectly.
-The project decks out an artificial rose gold tree with multicolored lights, pastel ornaments, and a DIY unicorn horn topper.Continue to 13 of 33 below.
+The holidays can feel pretty magical, which is why this unicorn Christmas tree tutorial by Mr. Kate suits this time of year perfectly.
+The project decks out an artificial rose gold tree with multicolored lights, pastel ornaments, and a DIY unicorn horn topper.Continue to 13 of 29 below.

 Floral Christmas Tree